scipy-conference/scipy_proceedings/README.md

 ## Instructions for Reviewers

 You will be reviewing authors' pull requests.
-While authors should have a proper draft of their paper ready for you by _1st Draft Submission_ deadline.
+While authors should have a proper draft of their paper ready for you by the _Deadline to submit first draft_.

 We ask that you read [this set of suggested review criteria](https://github.com/scipy-conference/scipy_proceedings/blob/2024/review_criteria.md) before beginning any reviews.